matteo-pellegrini/LatInfLexi/data_sheet.md

 **Will the dataset be distributed under a copyright or other intellectual property (IP) license, and/or under applicable terms of use (ToU)?**

-The dataset is distributed under a Creative Commons-Attribution-ShareAlike license (https://creativecommons.org/licenses/by-sa/3.0/).
+The dataset is distributed under a Creative Commons-Attribution-ShareAlike 4.0 International license (https://creativecommons.org/licenses/by-sa/4.0/).

 # Maintenance